📝 Templates

 </html>

-is enabled, then all locals set using ctx.Locals(key, value)
+is enabled, all values set using ctx.Locals(key, value)

 Advanced Templating